mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 === Unmitigated circuits
-To compare against a baseline, @fig:allunmitigatedcomb shows the results of fault injection on all combinatorial circuits with no mitigation (i.e. no TMR) whatsoever.
+To compare against a baseline, @fig:allunmitigatedcomb shows the results of fault injection on all combinational circuits with no mitigation (i.e. no TMR) whatsoever.

 #figure(
     image("../../diagrams/all_comb_unmit.svg", width: 75%),
-    caption: [ Comparison of all results for unmitigated combinatorial circuits ] ) <fig:allunmitigatedcomb>
+    caption: [ Comparison of all results for unmitigated combinational circuits ] ) <fig:allunmitigatedcomb>

 As expected, these largely result in 0% mitigation rate across the board.
 However, there's an interesting